 In this lawsuit, the plaintiff’s father suffered from “Afib” and was prescribed the blood thinner Xarelto to thin his blood and reduce the risk of clotting and stroke.
 Unfortunately, the plaintiff’s father’s ingestion of Xarelto may have contributed to his death as internal bleeding could not be stopped by his doctors.

 What Is The Status Of Xarelto Lawsuits?

-As of the time of filing of this lawsuit, the federal MDL for Xarelto had over 300 lawsuits transferred for administration of the cases.
-Based on the numbers of prescriptions issued for Xarelto, and the incidents of internal bleeding events, we believe there will be thousands more lawsuits filed in the coming year.
+As of the time of filing of this lawsuit, the federal MDL for Xarelto had over 300 lawsuits transferred for the administration of the cases.
+Based on the numbers of prescriptions issued for Xarelto, and the incidents of internal bleeding events, we believe there will be thousands of more lawsuits filed in the coming year.
 Xarelto is from a class of blood thinners that all have the same problem of not having an antidote.
 Pradaxa, a blood thinner from this class has already settled 4,000 cases for $650 million.
 While there have been no trials or settlements to date, we will bring you news of such developments as they occur.